 If it’s your first time looking into inventory reporting, or if you want to improve your processes, then it’s best to start out on the right foot.
 Here are the inventory reporting best practices that will help your brand get the most out of reporting.

-Invest in technology to help you manage your inventory
+Invest in technology to help you manage your inventory reports

 Long gone are the days of relying on a paper trail to track your inventory and orders.
 With today’s technology, it’s easy to eliminate human error with the power of automated order and inventory reporting.

-For wholesale brands, the most effective way to manage inventory is with the help of a B2B eCommerce platform like NuORDER.
+For wholesale brands, the most effective way to manage inventory reports is with the help of a B2B eCommerce platform like NuORDER.

 While NuORDER offers awesome virtual showrooms, digital trade shows, and online ordering, it also offers a powerful reporting feature.
 With NuORDER, it’s easy to track your inventory, monitor your sales, and segment your data by best-sellers, sales rep, style, store, zip code, season, and state.